talfik2/Data-Glacier-Data-Bank-Bank-Marketing-Group-Project/README.md

 **There will be 7 branches for 7 steps.
 Each branch's name will be the relevant step's name.**

-1) Business understanding and scope identification (share project plan and it should align with deliverables mentioned in the dashboard)
+1) Business understanding and scope identification
 2) Data Understanding
 3) EDA and Feature Engineering
 4) Model building and model selection